magento/merchdocs/src/catalog/product-gift-card.md

 ## Physical

-A [physical gift card]({% link catalog/product-gift-card-workflow.md %}) is shipped to recipient’s address, which is required during the purchase of the gift card.
+A [physical gift card]({% link catalog/product-gift-card-workflow.md %}) is shipped to recipient's address, which is required during the purchase of the gift card.

 ## Combined

 A [combined gift card]({% link catalog/product-gift-card-workflow.md %}) is shipped and emailed to the recipient.
-The recipient’s email and shipping address is required during the purchase of the gift card.
+The recipient's email and shipping address is required during the purchase of the gift card.